 - Postgraduate Certificate Specialist Clinical Nursing (Critical Care)

 - Postgraduate Certificate in Clinical Nursing

 - Postgraduate Certificate in Higher Education and Professional Practice

 - Postgraduate Diploma Specialist Community Nursing (District Nursing)

 - Postgraduate Diploma Specialist Community Nursing (General Practice Nursing)

 - Postgraduate Diploma Specialist Community Public Health Nursing (School Nursing)

-To ensure your safety and the safety of our wider community, we are strongly encouraging students to get an asymptomatic Covid-19 test before they return to campus in January.
+To ensure your safety and the safety of our wider community, students are expected to get a Covid-19 test before they return to campus in January.

 By taking part in the testing, you will help us detect asymptomatic cases.
 This will help us to stop the spread of the virus and protect our University community.